saybur/scuznet/README.md

 scuznet
 =======

-Open source hardware emulating a Nuvolink SCSI to Ethernet adapter, for use with vintage Macintosh computers.
+Open source hardware emulating SCSI hard drives and an Ethernet adapter, for use with vintage Macintosh computers.

 # Status

-The firmware is at an early alpha stage.
-There are many things that are known to not work correctly, and there are likely a large number of other bugs that have yet to be identified and/or fixed.
+The firmware is at a beta stage.
+There are things that are known to not work correctly, and there are likely a large number of other bugs that have yet to be identified and/or fixed.

 If you encounter problems, please open a new issue.